Pollora/documentation/assets.md

 # Assets Management

-The Pollen framework provides a powerful asset management system with support for ViteJS integration and Asset Containers.
+The Pollora framework provides a powerful asset management system with support for ViteJS integration and Asset Containers.

 ## Basic Usage
 The `Asset` class simplifies adding CSS and JavaScript assets with chainable methods: